Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

 ### Implemented
 Features Implemented(Working) | Featured Implemeted(Not Working)
 -------------------- | -------------------------------
-Restart button in the game |  Scores add not according to the game standards Logout function when pressing quit game | Progress circle does not spin Additional levels to the game | Restart button is supposed to bring the game back to its original state Fixing the score system |
+Restart button in the game | Progress circle does not spin Logout function when pressing quit game | Restart button is supposed to bring the game back to its original state Additional levels to the game |
+Fixing the score system |
 High Score Button |
 ### Not Implemented